-Plant seeds for Brussel sprouts indoors in early April, and corn, cucumber and squash in mid-April.
+Plant seeds for Brussels sprouts indoors in early April and corn, cucumber, and squash in mid-April.
 Transfer these outside in May or June, or you can direct sow them outdoors at this time.
 Be sure to harden off seedlings prior to planting out.

 If you are doing a second round of veggies for fall and winter crops, start seeds inside in August and September.
 Broccoli and cabbage can get underway in early August.
 Plant beets, cauliflower, carrots, kale, and lettuce in mid-August, and peas and spinach in early September.
 For zone 8 vegetable gardening, all of these should go into outdoor beds by the end of September.
 Broccoli and cabbage can go out early in the month, the rest a little later.